The Best Cinemagraph Software Clipgraph / Flickgraph

 Look no further, I will save you the time and show you the only two tools worth considering.

 While you can create cinemagraphs the long way using Photoshop, using a purpose-built tool like Clipgraph will save you a lot of time.

 Clipgraph / Formerly known as Flickgraph

-What is ClipGraph you ask?
-ClipGraph is a cinemagraph creation program available for both Windows & Mac users.
+What is ClipGraph?
+ClipGraph is a cinemagraph software tool available for both Windows & Mac users.

 Note: ClipGraph was previously called FlickGraph for those that are confused by this name change.

 In my opinion the best cinemagraph software available by far for creating cinemagraphs in under 5 minutes.

 In 2019 and beyond having a Cinemagraph App will be a vital part of any creative marketers toolkit!
 Visual content and mixed media is the best way to create engaging websites, blog posts, and ad campaigns.

 Cinemagraphs are one of the hottest properties in creative marketing, and there are a few tools out there that can create these animated images/looping videos, but few as easy and efficient as ClipGraph.